qbzzt/etherdocs/startingout/readme.md

                 const events = await counter.getPastEvents();
 ```

-The last event emitted by the contract is `events[0]`.
-The information emitted is in an
+When a contract emits just one event for a transaction, that event is available in `events[0]`.
+The information
-array called `returnValues`.
+emitted is in an array called `returnValues`.

 ```javascript
                 const retVal = events[0].returnValues[0];